puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Optional[Integer]`

 Sets [PassengerLveMinUid](https://www.phusionpassenger.com/library/config/apache/reference/#passengerlveminuid),
-to only allow the spawning of applicationprocesses with UIDs equal to, or higher than, this specified value on LVE-enabled kernels.
+to only allow the spawning of application processes with UIDs equal to, or higher than, this specified value on LVE-enabled kernels.

 Default value: `undef`